realnews-gateway/emergency-publishing-system/architecture/data-flow.md

 ## 2. Emergency Channel Processing

-The Emergency Channel is the system’s core processing layer.
-It transforms the Unified Content Envelope into a form suitable for global distribution.
+The Emergency Channel is the core processing layer of Empus.
+It transforms the Unified Content Envelope into a form suitable for global, censorship‑resistant distribution.

 Key processing steps include:

 - **Sanitization**
-  Removes unsafe elements, normalizes structure, and ensures content integrity.
+  Removes unsafe elements and normalizes structure.

 - **Metadata Minimization**
   Retains only essential metadata (timestamp, region tags, language tag).